Twin Twin

-Twin Twin is a French music group from Montreuil, Seine-Saint-Denis.
-The group consists of Lorent Idir (of Algerian descent), François Djemel (of Algerian descent) and Patrick Biyik (of Zairese descent), and is characterised by a mixture of electro sounds, rock, and slam.
+Twin Twin (stylised as TWIN TWIN) is a French music group from Montreuil, Seine-Saint-Denis.
+The group consists of Lorent Idir (of Algerian descent), François Djemel (of Algerian descent) and Patrick Biyik (of Congolese descent), and is characterised by a mixture of electro sounds, rock, and slam.
 Twin Twin also represented France in the Eurovision Song Contest 2014 in Copenhagen, Denmark, with the song "Moustache".
 They finished in last position in the grand final, a first for France in the Eurovision Song Contest, with two points.